code-dispenser/YT-BlazorRenderModes/README.md

 This repository contains the solutions used to discuss .NET 8 Blazor render modes and prerendering.

-Each solution is in its own folder and runs in isolation fomr the others as of the YouTube video.
+Each solution is in its own folder and runs in isolation from the others as of the YouTube video.

 YouTube video : https://www.youtube.com/watch?v=UBxDhIL31MI